 Activities

-In addition to the 400 square foot infinity pool, the property features a spacious hot tub, cabanas and lounge chairs.
-The property also has courts, lawn games like croquet and several miles of hiking trails, including a short stroll to the private pond.
+In addition to the 400-square-foot infinity pool, the property features a spacious hot tub, cabanas, and lounge chairs.
+It also has courts, lawn games like croquet, and several miles of hiking trails, including a short stroll to the private pond.
 Onsite massages are also available upon request.

 Event Space

 The Clifton offers several meeting rooms and outdoor spaces onsite.
-This includes the Library for up to 25 guests, Wine Cellar for 30 guests and larger spaces like the Outdoor Terrace and Back Lawn or the Court Tent for 200 and 250 guests respectively.
+These include the Library for up to 25 guests, the Wine Cellar for 30 guests, and larger spaces like the Outdoor Terrace and Back Lawn or the Court Tent for 200 and 250 guests, respectively.
 Other options include the Cooper Bar and Lounge for up to 25 guests and Collina Farmhouse, with a capacity of 120 guests.

 Wedding Venue

-One of the most coveted wedding venues in the entire Charlottesville region, the Clifton offers a number of wedding services.
-Examples are accommodations in all 20 guest rooms, suites and cottages, pre-wedding family/rehearsal dinner, gourmand dining options and wedding space from smaller parties to larger space for 250 guests.
+One of the most coveted wedding venues in the Charlottesville region, the Clifton offers several wedding services.
+Examples are accommodations in all 20 guest rooms, suites and cottages, pre-wedding family/rehearsal dinners, gourmet dining options, and wedding space from smaller parties to larger spaces for 250 guests.

 Related: Ways To Honor Martin Luther King Jr.